An Optimal Transport-driven Approach for Cultivating Latent Space in Online Incremental Learning: Proposed Method

-We now present how to utilize the output of the OT-MM for selecting the replay memory of the new task and how to do inference.

-\paragraph{Replay memory selection:} After processing each batch $(X, \bar{X})$, as shown in Step 3 (Line 5) in Algorithm \ref{alg:main_fw}, we select some more data points to supplement the replay memory of the new task as follows: \begin{itemize} \item For a centroid of a class, we choose some closest data points of this class in the current batch to add to the replay memory. \item If the replay memory is full, we randomly pick some data points in the current replay memory to replace by the fresh-new ones. \end{itemize}
+After processing each batch $(X, \bar{X})$, as shown in Step 3 (Line 5) in Algorithm \ref{alg:main_fw}, we select some data points to supplement the replay memory of new task as follows: \begin{itemize} \item For a centroid of a class, we choose some closest data points of this class in the current batch to add to the replay memory. \item If the replay memory is full, we randomly pick some data points in the current replay memory to replace the fresh-new ones. \end{itemize} In this way, we expect the resulting memory buffer to contain a representative samples that effectively characterize old data, thus effectively supporting the Dynamic Preservation strategy to reduce forgetting.